Tim Yeo: Business interests

 Previously he has been chairman of AFC Energy, Univent plc, TMO Renewables and Eco City Vehicles plc.
 TMO Renewables collapsed, leading Yeo to be sued by former stakeholders for misleading them in early 2018.

-He and his wife Diane are sole directors of Locana Corporation (London) Ltd., Anacol Holdings Ltd. and General Securities Register Ltd. He is also a director of ITI Energy Ltd. He also writes articles for Golf Weekly and Country Life magazines and, occasionally, the Financial Times.
+He and his wife Diane are sole directors of Locana Corporation (London) Ltd., Anacol Holdings Ltd. and General Securities Register Ltd. He is also a director of ITI Energy Ltd. He writes articles for Golf Weekly and Country Life magazines and, occasionally, the Financial Times.

 Yeo occupies a seat on the board of Eurotunnel.
 In June 2013 The Sunday Times released a video in which Yeo claimed to have told a representative of GB Railfreight (a subsidiary of Eurotunnel) how to act in front of the Energy and Climate Change Select Committee, saying he was "able to tell him in advance what to say".
 Yeo had earlier excused himself from the committee, on the grounds that he might be "biased" if he questioned an employee of a company for which he himself worked, and rejected the claims.